-Note: You can download Figure A and enlarge it in the Addendum below.
+Note: You can download Figure A and enlarge it in the Additional Information below.

 In general, join all hot wires, all neutral wires and all ground wires and add pigtails to the proper terminals on the outlet.

-Note: You can download Figure B and enlarge it in the Addendum below.
+Note: You can download Figure B and enlarge it in the Additional Information below.

-Step 3: Install the wiring
+Install the Wiring

 Next, run wire from the existing junction box to each box base.
 The size of the wire you add must match the size of the existing wire.
 Use the labeled notches on a wire stripper to check the gauge of the existing wire (14-gauge is most common, but you may have 12-gauge wire).
 Use only individual wires labeled “THHN,” which is sold in spools or by the foot at home centers and hardware stores.
 You’ll need three colors: green for the ground, white for the neutral, and red or black for the hot wire.
 Don’t simply buy plastic-sheathed cable and run it inside the channel.

 Cut channel covers to length (no need to miter them).
 At turns or corners, hold an elbow in place when you measure for the covers—the elbow will overlap about 1/4 in. of the cover.
-Snap the covers onto the channel base followed by the elbows and boxes (Photo 3).
+Snap the covers onto the channel base followed by the elbows and boxes.
 Wiring the outlets is similar, whether you added several outlets or only one.
 If you ran two channels from the existing junction box (as in Figure A), you’ll have two new sets of wire to connect to the old wiring (Figure B).
 If you ran channel only one direction from the box (as in our photos), you’ll have fewer wires, but the process is the same: Join all the hot wires together, all the neutrals together and all the grounds together.
-Wiring is similar at the new outlet boxes that fall between sections of channel (Photo 3 shows “pigtails” ready for an outlet).
+Wiring is similar at the new outlet boxes that fall between sections of channel.
 At the last box in the run, you’ll have only three wires (see Figure A); connect them directly to the new outlet.
 Next, learn how to troubleshoot dead outlets.